yittens/yittens/README.md

-read linked carrd for more info about me dry, i don't use tontags, and i don't interact first
+read linked carrd for more info about me.

+## dry, i don't use tontags, and i don't interact first